shilpavijay/Algorithms/README.md

-Some Interesting Algorithms implemented using Python
+Simplified implementations of Some Interesting Problems and Algorithms using Python:

+1. Fibonacci Series
+2. Bubble Sorting technique